Storage

 storage: 1Gi

-Now create a claim for the volume.
+Now create the claim for the volume in Kubernetes.

 $ kubectl create -f pvc1.yaml